paralus/website/docs/Single Sign On/gitlab.md

 Leave the **Application Callback URL** empty for now and Register the application.

-Note down the `client-id` and `client-secret` as those will be required to configure identity provider for ZTKA.
+Note down the `client-id` and `client-secret` as those will be required to configure identity provider for Paralus.

-## Adding an Identity Provider to ZTKA
+## Adding an Identity Provider to Paralus

-Login to your ZTKA dashboard and navigate to `System -> Identity Providers` and click on **New Identity Provider**
+Login to your Paralus dashboard and navigate to `System -> Identity Providers` and click on **New Identity Provider**

 Provide the name of the identity provider and choose IdP type from the drop down. *Incase your identity provider is not in the list, choose Others.*